Shubham1322c/NewsMatters/README.md

 2. **Obtain your NewsAPI key:**

-You need to sign up for a free API key from NewsAPI and replace 'YOUR_API_KEY' with your actual API key in the .env.local file.
+You need to sign up for a free API key from NewsAPI and then create a .env.local folder and add 'REACT_APP_NEWS_API="Your_Api_Key"' replace 'Your_Api_Key' with your actual API key in the .env.local file.

 3. **Install the required dependencies:**
     ```bash